Shared payment tokens

 ## Issue a shared payment token to a seller

 As the agent, create a `SharedPaymentIssuedToken` for the transaction using your customer’s payment method and the seller’s Stripe profile.
-Set limits such as currency, maximum amount, and expiration window for use.
+Set usage limits, including currency, maximum amount, and expiration window.
 This request returns a `SharedPaymentToken` ID that you share with the seller for payment processing.

 ```curl